 Being scattered across up to 50 locations made it difficult for the Department of Internal Affairs to bring together its Pacific staff for the National Fono - a time to connect, celebrate and encourage each other on the path to leadership.

-Te Tari Taiwhenua’s Pacific Strategy – Te Ara Vaka – aims to raise awareness of Aoteara’s special relationship with the Pacific and encourage staff to learn and support diverse Pacific languages and cultures so it can deliver for Pacific customers, as well as providing opportunities for Pacific staff.
+Te Tari Taiwhenua’s Pacific Strategy – Te Ara Vaka – aims to raise awareness of Aotearoa’s special relationship with the Pacific and encourage staff to learn and support diverse Pacific languages and cultures so it can deliver for Pacific customers, as well as providing opportunities for Pacific staff.

 Many of the department’s Pacific staff are in customer-facing roles and are not well represented at leadership level.